-Ms. Testa reported that in fiscal year 20/21, there were two awardees and their contracts have been fully executed, with a quarter of a million dollars so far having been distributed to them. joined These awardees together to create website application portal two а (www.CaliforniaPaidFamilyLeaveAlliance.com), they created flyers about the PFL SB grant in both English and Spanish, they have delivered six live presentation webinars to 100 small businesses, and many more marketing and education activities, including issuing 5 micro-grants to-date.
+Ms. Testa reported that in fiscal year 20/21, there were two awardees and their contracts have been fully executed, with a quarter of a million dollars so far having been distributed to them.
+These two awardees joined together to create a website application portal (www.CaliforniaPaidFamilyLeaveAlliance.com), they created flyers about the PFL SB grant in both English and Spanish, they have delivered six live presentation webinars to 100 small businesses, and many more marketing and education activities, including issuing 5 micro-grants to-date.